Arabic 1 (PG)

 Objectives and learning outcomes of the module

-- Have a solid biggner level of competence in both productive (speaking/writing) and receptive skills (reading/ listening) in Arabic
+- have a solid beginner level of competence in both productive (speaking/writing) and receptive (reading/ listening) skills in Arabic.

-- Have some knowledge of cultural issues in relation to uses of the language also form part of the course requirements
+- have some knowledge of cultural issues in relation to uses of the language, which also forms part of the course requirements.

-- Develop oral competence which is developed through extensive use of language laboratory facilities as well as in small-group conversation classes, where some elements of colloquial Arabic are also introduced
+- develop oral competence through extensive use of language laboratory facilities, as well as in small-group conversation classes, where some elements of colloquial Arabic are also introduced.

-- Be able to handle basic materials in Arabic and communicate in Arabic at beginner's level.
+- be able to handle basic materials in Arabic and communicate in Arabic at a beginner's level.

 This module is taught over 22 weeks with 10 hours of classroom contact per week.